Experimental methods for determination of vapor/sublimation pressures

 2.6.1 Headspace Analysis

-2.6.2 GC-Correlations with Retention Times and Vapour Pressures of Reference Compounds
+2.6.2 GC-Correlations with Retention Times and Vapour Pressures of Reference

 2.6.3 GC-Correlations with Net Retention Times